TonyDeRosia/evennia-minimud/README.md

 `@spawnreload` reloads all spawn entries from saved NPC prototypes.
 Use `@forcerespawn <room_vnum>` to immediately run the spawn logic for a specific room.
+Use `@showspawns [vnum]` to list entries for your current room or the given VNUM.

 ## Weapon Creation and Inspection